 Oak Alley Plantation Tour – House tour about 35 minutes, Hotel Pick Up and Transportation included.

-The Oak Alley Plantation Tour includes Hotel Pick Up to and from the Plantation.
-The pick-up begins at 8:30am.
-We use Crescent Cit8:30 am. & Transportation for the ground transportation service.
+The Oak Alley Plantation Tour includes round trip transportation an admission to the grounds.
+Tour number one of the day starts at 8:00 AM.
+Tour number two of the day pickup begins at 1:15 PM.
+We use Crescent City Tours & Transportation for the ground transportation service.
 The Plantation is located 70 miles (about 1 hour 10 min) from the French Quarter and features picturesque Oak Trees, beautiful landscaping, an elegant 1837 Greek Revival style plantation house, a blacksmith shop, a restaurant, and antique farm equipment.
 You will spend approximately 2 hours at the plantation.
 Guests will get a tour of the Oak Alley’s house, approximately 35 minutes, conducted by Oak Alley’s own tour guides.
 After the house tour, you will get a chance to explore the entire property from the blacksmith’s shop to the various exhibits and of course the souvenir shop.